The Pitfalls of KV Cache Compression: Fair eviction policies

 \begin{enumerate} \item \textbf{Partitioning into spans.} The sequence is divided into disjoint spans corresponding to different instructions (e.g., defense vs.\ system directive).
 Each span is extended to include any prefix or suffix tokens not part of an instruction, ensuring full coverage of the sequence.

 \item \textbf{Per-span Top-$k$ selection.} Within each span, we select the top-scoring tokens up to the allocated budget using $\TopK$ with the allocation proportional to span length.
-The final kept set $I$ is the concatenation of the indices selected from each span. \end{enumerate}
+The final kept set $I$ is the union of the indices selected from each span. \end{enumerate}

 By scoring and then selecting Top-$k$ per span, we ensure each instruction gets a proportional share of the KV cache.
-In the following subsections, we highlight the key differences in compression between our fair eviction algorithm and the original.
+In the following subsections, we highlight the key differences in scoring between our fair eviction algorithm and the original.
+Note that the sections apply to every batch and head.